wardenenv/warden/docs/index.md

     configuration
 ```

-Warden is a CLI utility for orchestrating Docker developer environments, and enables multiple local environments to run simultaneously without port conflicts via the use of a few centrally run services for proxying requests into the correct environment's containers.
+Warden is a CLI utility for orchestrating Docker based developer environments, and enables multiple local environments to run simultaneously without port conflicts via the use of a few centrally run services for proxying requests into the correct environment's containers.

 Under the hood, `docker-compose` is used to to control everything which Warden runs (shared services as well as per-project containers) on Docker Engine.

 ## Features